Bezik1/Digit-Recognition-Backend/README.md

 ## 🗒️ Features

-* 🛜 easy to use and develop REST API based on FastAPI
+* 🛜 Easy to use and develop REST API based on FastAPI
-* 🤖 pytorch model, with it's parameters ready to be used in practice
+* 🤖 Pytorch model, with it's parameters ready to be used in practice
 * ⚙️ Docker support for local development

 ## ⚙️ Command Tools